SSP16 - Haifa, Israel: 12 July - 1 September, 2016 - CHECK OUT THE WEBSITE!

 B. Experience problem-solving, decision-making and organizing within an international, interdisciplinary and intercultural teamwork environment wherein conflicts may emerge and compromises must be made.

 C. Produce and present a comprehensive report of professional quality before a public group.

 Workshops are designed to build on knowledge acquired during Core Lectures, in a smaller classroom setting that facilitates greater interaction among participants as well as the engagement in hands-on activities.

 By signing up for workshops the participant can select the topics that interests them the most.
 Since many themes run simultaneously, each may be offered on multiple occasions to allow as many to benefit as possible.

 In a typical SSP about 100 lecturers and experts academia from space agencies, industry and from all over the world provide instruction to the student body.
 The SSP curriculum is coordinated by the Core, Department, and Team Project chairs and supported by members of the ISU Faculty.
 This is a list of invited lecturers and experts for SSP15:

 SSP Request for Proposals

 The SSP Request for Proposals (RFP) can be downloaded using the link below.
-This RFP supersedes the June 2011 version and should be used for any proposal submitted for SSP 2017 or after.
-The proposal cover page dated June 2014 as well as the SSP Lodging and Meals estimating spreadsheet should also be used when submitting a proposal.
-Any questions regarding the RFP should be submitted via the ISU Academic Unit "contact us" link.
+This RFP supersedes the June 2014 version and should be used for any proposal submitted for SSP 2019 or after.
+The proposal cover page as well as the SSP Lodging and Meals estimating spreadsheet should also be used when submitting a proposal.
+Any questions regarding the RFP should be submitted via this contact form.

 International Space University 30th Space Studies Program 2017 to convene in Cork, Ireland